-- (a) may prepare a report of his or her findings and conclusions at any time during an investigation; and - (b) must prepare such a report at the conclusion of an investigation. - (2) A copy of each report is to be provided to - $(a b) \ldots \ldots$ - (c) any health service provider mentioned in the report; and - (d) that provider's employer; and - (e) any person who, under a law of Tasmania, another State, a Territory or the Commonwealth, has a function exercisable in relation to a matter raised in the report; and - (f) if the investigation is one referred to in section 40(1)(b) or (c), the complainant; and - (g) if the investigation is one referred to in section 40(1)(b) or (c), any relevant registration board. - (2A) If the Commissioner is satisfied that it is desirable to do so having regard to the nature of the allegations or the seriousness of the findings, the Commissioner must provide a copy of each report to - (a) the Minister; and
+s.
+55 Part 6 - Investigations (a) may prepare a report of his or her findings and conclusions at any time during an investigation; and (b) must prepare such a report at the conclusion of an investigation.
+(2) A cop y of each report is to be provided to - (a - b) (c) any health service provider mentioned in the report; and (d) that provider's employer; and (e) any person who, under a law of Tasmania, another State, a Territory or the Commonwealth, has a function exercisable in relation to a matter raised in the report; and (f) if the investigation is one referred to in section 40(1)(b) or (c), the complainant; and (g) if the investigation is one referred to in section $40(1)(b)$ or (c), any relevant registration board.
+(2A) desira e Commissioner is satisfied that it is ble to do so having regard to the nature of egations or the seriousness of the findings, report to - the Commissioner must provide a copy of each

+(a) the Minister; and